Feature #14739

 So, the short answer is yes.

-ko1 (Koichi Sasada) I also finished implementing for arm64, and hopefully can implement for arm32 soon.
+@ko1 (Koichi Sasada) I also finished implementing for arm64, and hopefully can implement for arm32 soon.
 I test on raspberry pi :) I don't know about PowerPC, I don't have any hardware to test this.
 Can we test in a VM?

-Updated by ioquatix (Samuel Williams) 9 months ago
+Updated by ioquatix (Samuel Williams) over 6 years ago

 Here is the test which shows coroutine arguments and coroutine_transfer